-- 31. REGARDLESS OF CLAIM OF MEDICAL NECESSITY, Benefits are excluded for Admission to a Hospital primarily for Diagnostic Services, which could have been provided safely and adequately in some other setting, e.g., Outpatient department of a Hospital or Physician's office. - REGARDLESS OF CLAIM OF MEDICAL NECESSITY, Benefits are excluded for Custodial Care, nursing home care, assisted living facility care or custodial home care, regardless of the level of care required or provided. - 33.
+- 31. REGARDLESS OF CLAIM OF MEDICAL NECESSITY, Benefits are excluded for Admission to a Hospital primarily for Diagnostic Services, which could have been provided safely and adequately in some other setting, e.g., Outpatient department of a Hospital or Physician's office. - 32.
+REGARDLESS OF CLAIM OF MEDICAL NECESSITY, Benefits are excluded for Custodial Care, nursing home care, assisted living facility care or custodial home care, regardless of the level of care required or provided. - 33.
 REGARDLESS OF CLAIM OF MEDICAL NECESSITY, Benefits are excluded for Hospital charges for a well newborn, except as specifically provided in this Benefit Plan. - 34.
 REGARDLESS OF CLAIM OF MEDICAL NECESSITY, Benefits are excluded for counseling services including, but not limited to, career counseling, marriage counseling, divorce counseling, parental counseling and employment counseling.
 This exclusion does not apply to counseling services required to be covered for Preventive or Wellness Care or when required by law. - 35.
-REGARDLESS OF CLAIM OF MEDICAL NECESSITY, Benefits are excluded for medical and Surgical treatment for snoring in the absence of obstructive sleep apnea, including laser-assisted uvulopalatoplasty (LAUP). - 36.
+REGARDLESS OF CLAIM OF MEDICAL NECESSITY, Benefits are excluded for medical and Surgical treatment for snoring in the absence of obstructive sleep apnea, including laser assisted uvulopalatoplasty (LAUP). - 36.
 REGARDLESS OF CLAIM OF MEDICAL NECESSITY, Benefits are excluded for reversal of a voluntary sterilization procedure. - 37.
 REGARDLESS OF CLAIM OF MEDICAL NECESSITY, Benefits are excluded for any Durable Medical Equipment, disposable medical equipment, items and supplies over reasonable quantity limits as determined by the Claims Administrator.
 Portable defibrillators are not covered.
 Implantable defibrillators and wearable defibrillators are covered when Authorized by the Claims Administrator. - 38.
 REGARDLESS OF CLAIM OF MEDICAL NECESSITY, Benefits are excluded for services, Surgery, supplies, treatment, or expenses of a covered Plan Participant related to: - a.
-Genetic testing, unless the results are specifically required for a medical treatment decision on the Plan Participant or as required by law; - b.
+Genetic testing, unless the results are specifically required for a medical treatment decision for the Plan Participant or as required by law; - b.
 Pre-implantation genetic diagnosis; - c.
 Preconception carrier screening; and - d.
 Prenatal carrier screening except screenings for cystic fibrosis. - 39.
 REGARDLESS OF CLAIM OF MEDICAL NECESSITY, Benefits are excluded for services or supplies for the prophylactic storage of cord blood. - 40.
-REGARDLESS OF CLAIMS OF MEDICAL NECESSITY, Benefits are excluded for Mental Health services or substance use disorder services delivered through the Psychiatric Collaborative Care Model when used to treat a condition other than an approved behavioral health diagnosis. - 41.
+REGARDLESS OF CLAIM OF MEDICAL NECESSITY, Benefits are excluded for sleep studies, unless performed as a home sleep study or in a Network-accredited sleep laboratory.
+If a sleep study is not performed by a Network-accredited sleep laboratory, as a home sleep study or a sleep study is denied, then neither the sleep study nor any professional Claims associated with the sleep study are eligible for coverage. - 41.
+REGARDLESS OF CLAIMS OF MEDICAL NECESSITY, Benefits are excluded for Mental Health services or substance use disorder services delivered through the Psychiatric Collaborative Care Model when used to treat a condition other than an approved behavioral health diagnosis. - 42.
 REGARDLESS OF CLAIM OF MEDICAL NECESSITY, Virtual reality services, supplies, technologies, treatment, devices, or expenses related thereto no matter the setting in which virtual reality is used, including, but not limited to, Surgery.